 - The mission of the Company must be consistent with Mount Sinai’s institutional missions and core values.

-- The faculty member must be able to recuse himself/herself from any activities at Mount Sinai related to the Company including research oversight and any purchasing
+- The faculty member must be able to recuse himself/herself from any activities at Mount Sinai related to the Company including research oversight and any purchasing decisions.

-- There must be clear separation of work performed by the faculty member at Mount Sinai and the services provided to the company, and this must be clearly defined in the scope of work submitted with the
+- There must be clear separation of work performed by the faculty member at Mount Sinai and the services provided to the company, and this must be clearly defined in the scope of work submitted with the request.

 Please note: The faculty member (as well as the junior faculty and students/trainees they supervise) cannot be engaged in sponsored research with the Company unless this is part of a separate co-development agreement with Mount Sinai negotiated by MSIP with appropriate oversight to ensure the scientific integrity of the research.